Keegawho198/Orders_Analytics/README.md

 We also changed the datatype for order_date to datetime format.

-Then we connected our MySQL database to our code, we originally let our code create a table in the database but that we making the database use the incorrect datatypes.
+Then we connected our MySQL database to our code, we originally let the code create a table in the database but that was making the database use the incorrect datatypes.
 So instead I dropped the table that was intially made then Created a new table in SQL with the correct datatypes.
-From this I then adjusted the code from replaced the table to append.
-From the the connection was successful.
+From this I then adjusted the code from 'replaced' the table to 'append', From that the connection was successful.

 In order to not share passwords I used a db_config, which will not be included in this repo using .gitignore.